Macrometacorp/demo-fleet-management/stream-apps/telematics-simulator.md

     Postcode,
     Status_Level,
     Timestamp
-FROM TelematicsAlerts
+from TelematicsAlerts
-INSERT INTO TelematicsStream;
+insert into TelematicsStream;
 ```